We anticipate a new (sixth) themed paperback anthology: Literary Veganism: Writing by, for, and About Vegans.

 We are looking for high-quality poetry, fiction, and perhaps creative non-fiction addressing the many aspects of veganism – whether animal rights, a changing climate, social attitudes, cultural differences, or food/eating.
 Because of the high volume of submissions we were fortunate to be very selective in our last two anthologies, Being Human and Puzzles of Faith and Patterns of Doubt.
 Depending on the number and quality of submissions, we hope we can be as selective with Literary Veganism.
 We expect publication at some point in 2021, so the deadline is 1 September 2020.
 Please be patient since we work carefully and methodically.

 To continue this work during and after paperback publication, an affiliated online journal called Literary Veganism has been established at https://www.litvegan.net/ Just to be clear, we are envisioning the journal as a conduit to paperback publication.
+There's no guarantee a book will be published.

 If you are interested in submitting an academic article, please contact email@example.com with ASEBL in the subject line since the paperback is only literary writing.